xloveee/jiggle-physics/README.md

 // Float32Array [x0,y0,z0, x1,y1,z1, ...]
 ```

-### `jiggle-app.js` — the demo
+### `jiggle-app.js` — the WebGL demo renderer

+This is one example renderer, not part of the engine.
+It owns the WebGL setup,
-WebGL setup, orbit camera, UV weight painting, controls, render loop.
-Feeds
+orbit camera, UV weight painting, controls, and render loop.
+Each frame it feeds
-parent state to the engine and uploads bone offsets + weight textures to the shader.
+parent state into the engine and uploads the returned bone offsets + weight
+textures to the shader.

 ### `index.html` — the reference scene